The Ultimate Udacity Review for 2023 (Features, Pricing & More)

-Udacity Review: How to Apply to Become an Instructor
+How to Become an Udacity Instructor

 To start off, you must first create a new Udacity account:

-Step 1: Once you’re signed up, you’ll automatically get redirected to an application page so you can begin the process.
+Once you’re signed up, you’ll automatically get redirected to an application page so you can begin the process.
 You must complete a few essential details such as your name, email address, and the company you work for/own.

 Finally, you must state whether you have any legal or immigration-related limitations.

-Step 3: Next, you need to state how many hours you can commit to each week.
+Next, you need to state how many hours you can commit to each week.
 Overall, they expect most instructors to work at least 7 to 10 hours per week.
 The more you’re able to focus on their students, the more likely you are to get accepted.

 They also ask if you’ve taken an Udacity course before.